rust-lang/rust-forge/src/infra/docs/dns.md

 > every domain to Terraform though.

 > **Warning:** [`terraform/services/dns`][dns-dir] only contains the definition
-> of domain names pointing to resources managed outside of Terraform.
+> of DNS records pointing to resources managed outside of Terraform.
 When
 > Terraform manages a resource it will automatically add the required records
 > on its own.
 See the service's documentation to learn where its Terraform
 > configuration lives.